 - More profitable in case of strong trends.

 - Traders with alternative jobs can trade at ease.

 - Huge capital is required.

 - Deeper Stop loss can result in huge risk.

-Mechanical Trading refers to stock trading with strict rules and back testing.
+Mechanical Trading refers to stock trading with strict rules and backtesting.
 It is nothing but swing trading with set buys and set signals.
-Once we achieve profit equivalent to one more lots, we reinvest the same with one more lots.
-Here power of compounding will kick in will result in huge profit in One and half year to Two year.
+Once we achieve profit equivalent to one more lot, we reinvest the same with one more lot.
+Here the power of compounding will kick in will result in a huge profit in One and half years to two years.